Comparing A Dental Assistant Vs Dental Hygienist

-Many want a stable, fulfilling career with an impressive salary and a great deal of prestige.
-The healthcare field checks all of these masks, and as such, it isn’t rare to find people contemplating a career in healthcare during certain points of their life.
+Many want a stable, fulfilling career with an impressive salary and great prestige.
+The healthcare field checks all of these masks, so it is common to find people contemplating a career in healthcare during specific points of their life.

-Two of the more popular careers in healthcare are dental assisting and dental hygiene, both of which are in high demand and offer a direct path to becoming licensed and start practicing as fast as possible.
+Two of the more popular careers in healthcare are dental assisting and dental hygiene, both in high demand and offering a direct path to becoming licensed and practicing as fast as possible.

-Both careers also share a great deal of similarities, and as can be quite confusing to choose between them.
+Both careers also share a great deal of similarities, and it can be confusing to choose between them.

-For those who would like to consider a career in either of these two and would like to know the differences between them, we have you covered.
+We have you covered for those who would like to consider a career in either of these two and would like to know the differences between them.
 Continue reading to find out everything you need to know about both occupations.

 Dental Hygienist vs. Dental Assistant - Who are they?